 Professional and Civic Affiliations

-Kayla is active in the community and devotes time to serving on the Harry Chapin Food Bank of Southwest Florida‘s Board of Directors and volunteers as a coach with the Fort Myers High School Track & Field Team.
-In the legal community, she serves on the Florida Bar’s Young Lawyer’s Division Board as one of two governors for the 20th Judicial Circuit and is chair of the Health & Wellness Committee.
-Kayla is also a member of the Association of Family Law Professionals and a barrister for the Calusa Inn of Court.
-She is past-president of both the Lee County Association for Women Lawyers and the Lee County Bar Association’s Young Lawyers Division.
+Kayla is active in the community and devotes time to volunteer service on the Harry Chapin Food Bank of Southwest Florida‘s Board of Directors, as a coach with the Fort Myers High School Track & Field Team, and on the Pace Center for Girls Grande Dame’s Tea Committee.
+In the legal community, she serves on the Florida Bar’s Young Lawyer’s Division Board as one of two governors for the 20th Judicial Circuit and is co-chair of the Health & Wellness Committee.
+Kayla is a member of the Association of Family Law Professionals and a barrister for the Calusa Inn of Court.
+She is co-chair of the Family Law section and member of the Health and Wellness Committee, both for the Lee County Bar Association.
+Kayla is also past-president of both the Lee County Association for Women Lawyers and the Lee County Bar Association’s Young Lawyers Division.

 - Leach v.
 Kersey, 162 So.3d 1104 (Fla.
 2d DCA 2015)